lxwgcool/Pacbio_WGS_WDL_Pipeline/Docs/Phasing_Introudction.md

    * It is **NOT** the starting and ending position of each block
    * It is the position of the **first** and the **last** variant inside block
    * The "start = end" means that there is only 1 variant in this block
+     * This means the num_variants for the case "start = end" should be always 1

 ## Algorithm Explaination
 ### How to created each block